-- Cirencester Kingshill School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - The school will provide comprehensive, clear and transparent privacy policies. - Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences. - Internal records of processing activities will include the following: - o Name and details of the organisation - o Purpose(s) of the processing - o Description of the categories of individuals and personal data - o Retention schedules - o Categories of recipients of personal data - o Description of technical and organisational security measures - o Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place
+- Cirencester Kingshill School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - The school will provide comprehensive, clear and transparent privacy policies. - Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences.

+Internal records of processing activities will include the following:

+- Name and details of the organisation

+- Purpose(s) of the processing

+- Description of the categories of individuals and personal data

+- Retention schedules

+- Categories of recipients of personal data

+- Description of technical and organisational security measures

+- Details of transfers to third parties, including documentation of the transfer mechanism safeguards in place